---

 For more on investor criteria, see our [investor demand for AI-driven threat-intelligence platforms](https://qubit.capital/blog/investor-demand-ai-threat-intelligence).

-AI and IoT/OT security platforms that automate compliance with GDPR, NIS2, DORA, and industry mandates are especially attractive.
+AI and security integration is essential for platforms that automate compliance with GDPR, NIS2, DORA, and other mandates.
 Automated audit trails, access governance, and real-time reporting are now essential features for enterprise buyers.

 Modern enterprises operate across public clouds, private clouds, edge devices, and legacy OT systems.
 Platforms that offer seamless integration and unified management across these environments are in high demand.